alainwolf/DHANE/README.md

 A plug-in for [dehydrated](https://github.com/lukas2511/dehydrated) to create DNS TLSA records.

 ## Some Warnings
-This has been cobbled together rather quickly and it hasn't been tested very much.

 Its easy to shoot yourself in the foot with TLSA entries, and render your **services unusable** and **all of your mail undeliverable**.